Frequently Asked Questions

 Vanderbilt University supports the movement for letters to cover the AAMC Guidelines (https://www.aamc.org/download/349990/data/lettersguidelinesbrochure.pdf) and encourages applicants to solicit letters from evaluators who can address competencies.
 If you have advanced degrees or at least one year of postgraduate full-time employment, it is advisable to ask your supervisor at work or a member of the graduate faculty to send a letter of recommendation.

-Yes, we accept letter packets.
+Yes, we accept letter packets and committee letters.

 While there certainly are no rules against sending more than 3 letters, we recommend that you limit the number of letters sent to those that are requested.
 We do not recommend over 5 letters.
 If your school attaches letters of evaluation to their committee or pre-med advisor letter, we view that as one letter.